13Mai13/aibymai/content/deep-dives/search.md

 **Matching and ranking**: The goal here is to select the documents that fit in the specified terms (matching) and select the most relevant ones according to a criteria (ranking).

+When it comes to tequines various breakthroughs happened between 40's and the 90's:

+In idenxting, we went from inverted indexes